-You probably have read the announcement last month about IBM giving clients control over their data.
+You probably read the announcement last month about IBM giving clients control over their data.
 Today, these new capabilities to protect your data in the European Union (EU) are available and ready for use.
-I am going to show you how to utilize these enhanced data controls.
-See how to use data residency within the European Union.
-Learn how to get started with EU support for the IBM Cloud in Germany – read on.
+In this post, I am going to show you how to utilize these enhanced data controls, use data residency within the European Union and get started with EU support for the IBM Cloud in Germany.

 Enable “EU Supported” in IBM Cloud

-To have IBM handle your support tickets from their EU-based teams, you need to enable your account in the billing section for “EU Supported”.
-The IBM Cloud master user or account owner must do this.
-If you have resources, e.g., services or compute environments, in data centers outside the EU, then support tickets related to them are not necessarily handled by a team in Europe.
-The online documentation describes all the details.
+To have IBM handle your support tickets from their EU-based teams, you need to switch "EU Supported" on in the account settings.
+If you have resources (e.g., services or compute environments) in data centers outside the EU, support tickets related to them are not necessarily handled by a team in Europe.
 Here is how it looked after enabling “EU Supported” for my account:

 For background information I recommend the following: